Soft Stop: Designing for Healthier Relationships With Technology

 Reflection

-I learned that there are a lot of modern systems/tools that should be examined through an emotional design perspective.
-I never thought about we could improve Apple iOS’ Screen Time by taking some time to analyze it through emotional design methodology and user testing.
+I learned that many modern systems and tools should be examined through an emotional design lens.
+I never thought we could improve Apple iOS’ Screen Time by taking time to analyze it through an emotional design methodology and user testing.

-I find myself recently taking into account how I can design a system and work on having the intended emotional impact on the user.
-For example, I was recently working on a website for a school in Brooklyn, New York, and I was focusing on creating an experience for new families entering the school and in need of information.
-As I was designing a few pages that was intended for these families, I started to think about how I would feel if I was in their position.
+I have now found myself thinking about emotional design methods when designing.
+For example, I recently worked on a website for a school in Brooklyn, New York, focusing on creating an experience for new families entering the school and seeking information.
+As I was designing a few pages that were intended for these families, I started to think about how I would feel if I were in their position.
 I started thinking about the pages as I thought when I was analyzing an Emotional Journey Map- I wanted to make sure I was tackling all their questions and worries about the new year for their child, and designing pages that made them more confident and informed about the school’s policies, procedures, and events.
-I think this way of thinking will stick with me when I design anything now- I did not realize the power that emotional design holds over a users’ experience.
-It’s more than just understanding their goals, but maybe any emotional states that they could be in at that moment, and gearing your design to help with that.
+I think this way of thinking will stick with me when I design anything now- I did not realize the power that emotional design holds over a user’s experience.
+It’s not just about understanding their goals, but also about their emotional states at that moment and tailoring your design to address them.

 Therefore, I came into this course thinking I already knew how to design a positive experience for users.
 What I learned is that it is so much more than just designing a flow that’s understandable and usable.
 It’s taking the extra step to understand your users on a different level, a level that can really make your designs a better emotional experience.